What we do

 Explore our projects on the ground using the map below:

-Working directly with indigenous and local communities as guardians and economic participants, our integrated approach supports sustainable livelihoods, thriving biodiversity, and long-term forest protection.
+Working directly with indigenous and local communities as guardians, our integrated approach supports sustainable livelihoods, thriving biodiversity, and long-term forest protection.

-We convene, educate, and inspire individuals and organizations around the world to empower and accelerate the systemic change necessary to scale radical global action and conservation impact to end deforestation by 2030.
+We convene, educate, and inspire individuals and organizations around the world.
+We empower the systemic change necessary to scale global action and conservation impact towards ending deforestation.

-Our 360° conservation model targets the social, economic, and political root causes of deforestation.
-We build trust-based partnerships with local and indigenous communities, organizations, and governments at all levels to understand their needs and collectively develop solutions.
+Our multi-faceted conservation model targets the social, economic, and political root causes of deforestation.
+We build trust-based partnerships with local and indigenous communities, organizations, and governments at all levels, to understand their needs and collectively implement solutions.

 Recent Successes